-Our future minimum contractual commitments and obligations were reported in our Annual Report on Form 10-K for the year ended December 31, 2015 that was filed with the SEC on March 15, 2016.
-Our future minimum contractual obligations and commitments have not changed materially from the amounts previously reported.
+Our future minimum contractual commitments and obligations were reported in our Annual Report on Form 10-K for the year ended December 31, 2016 that was filed with the SEC on March 16, 2017.
+Other than the following, our future minimum contractual obligations and commitments have not changed materially from the amounts previously reported.